May 5, 2010

 Jan 15, 2010

 When I was younger, one of my fave games was SimCity on SNES (the original one).
 I remember I would play the game obsessively.
 I think I got started on it after getting bored with playing Street Fighters.
-Not quite sure of how I first heard about the game but I was fascinated by the idea of “simulation gaming”.
+Not quite sure of how I first heard about the game but I was fascinated by the idea of “simulation gaming” and I actually got a new monitor from this list to play the game.

 As I first started on the game, I didn’t quite get what the game was all about (I think I was 9 years old) but found out that it’s about building housing/commercial zones, transportations and ultimately, growing in population, which was the whole point of this game.
 Before I know it, I was completely hooked.
 I played obsessively, all night on it and ofc, my mom couldn’t understand the addiction when she was yelling at me to eat dinner or something.
 One thing, though, was that I would run out of money and would have to wait for annual year to get taxes so I could build more zones.
 Having realized this, I looked up in my old Nintendo Power magazines (I have the first 12 subscriptions) and found a cheat code to get 20k every time I ran out of money.
 Delightfully, I built new zones, destroyed not-so-developed zones, put in all trains (which lessened car pollution), built airports, stadiums, and fetched more money till I reached the metropolis level at the 500k population, which was the highest level you could achieve at this SimCity game.
 I remember how simple the game was and how neat the panning/zooming was, even for a SNES.